Saheed388/real-time-bigdata-project/README.md

  With this pipeline, Reddit data flows in **real-time** from ingestion → processing → warehousing, enabling analytics and insights at scale.

----

-Would you like me to also **add a diagram (architecture image)** for this README?
-That usually makes data pipeline projects stand out on GitHub.